Summer Bucket List For Elementary School Kids

 Even though school is out, it does not mean kids should get a complete break from learning.
 Summer should be used to review and refresh skills.
 This will enable the child to avoid the “brain drain” and be ready to learn new skills in September.
 Not saying that they have to spend the whole day doing school work.
 Reading for 20 minutes and working on math for 20 minutes daily is all that’s needed.
 Writing can be done in a journal at least 3 times a week.

 Summer is the time to be outdoors and enjoy nature.
 It’s also the best time to start a new hobby.
 Collecting rocks, seashells, preserving leaves or flowers are some ideas.
-Stargazing is a such a fun activity that my 7 year old loves to do.
+Stargazing is a such a fun activity that my 7-year-old loves to do.
 There are so many apps available nowadays that identifies different constellations.
 Birdwatching is another perfect summer activity.
-We recently got a little pamphlet that describes local birds which has come in handy when we birdwatch.
+We recently got a little pamphlet that describes local birds which have come in handy when we birdwatch.
 Field trips to museums and historical sites in towns are also fun to do.

 The next set of the list is all about making homemade items like marshmallows and ice cream.
 Making marshmallows and camping in the backyard is something we are looking forward to 🙂 My boys love to fly kites, so this summer we are going to make kites.